StarChart-Labs/chronicler/COLLABORATORS.md

  - The last one-time step will be to go to [AWS API Gateway Custom Domain Names]
    - Create the appropriate domain name
    - Find the "Target Domain Name" entry, and add a DNS record on Google Domains for the target URL

-# Serverless Deployment

-Assuming the serverless command line tool has been installed, and setup for authentication as per the Serverless instructions, updated code can be deployed by:

- - Running `./gradlew clean build` to rebuild deployable ZIP archives
- - Running `serverless deploy` to deploy the new set of code